Local, Natural, Organic

 - Don’t forget to treat yourself to one of the best cupcakes you will ever have on any college campus.
 They are produced by Cupcake Royal in the Ballard neighborhood of Seattle.

 - Continental Mills, located in Tukwila, has been producing Krusteaz brand of bakery mixes since 1932.
-Krusteaz has teamed up with Shepherd's Grain and is now using the Shepherd's Grain flour for our pancakes and the entire bakery mix line we use.
+Krusteaz has teamed up with Shepherd's Grain and is now using the Shepherd's Grain flour for our pancakes and the majority of our bakery mix line.

 - UW chefs produce vegan meals utilizing high-quality plant-based proteins sourced from Vancouver, British Columbia, Vashon Island, Washington and Seattle, providing our residential students the opportunity to eat healthy and live sustainably.